top of page

 This area deals with size shape and color.
 The sensorial materials are designed to aid the child in training and refining his/her five senses.
 Children are exposed to concepts of size, shape and color and challenged to make judgments about them.
 By using the sensorial materials, the child learns to recognize similarities and differences; to discriminate between similar objects and to gradate similar objects.
 Each set of materials is used as carefully and precisely as possible.
 Precision at this stage prepares for later work in geometry.

-Montessori children typically do not remember learning to read, as the environment is designed so that all experiences feed naturally toward the development of skills required for reading.
+Gani children typically do not remember learning to read, as the environment is designed so that all experiences feed naturally toward the development of skills required for reading.
 Therefore, although reading, writing, spelling, and grammar are introduced to the child in an organized phonetic method, the presentation allows the child to acquire reading skills without realizing the effort.
-We combine Montessori materials with the Curriculum "Handwritting Without Tears" that along with short reading primers sets the foundation for enthusiastic life long readers.

 Math is the study of numbers, quantities, shapes, and measurements and how they relate to one another.
 In Montessori math, the children are introduced to the concrete sensorial impressions of numbers, the decimal system and its functions, addition, multiplication, subtraction, and division.
 Using manipulative materials, the child explores these concepts physically, creating a basis for more abstract operations.